DiamondDigger/naglec13/README.md

 <br>

 About my soft skills - I worked in different areas on positions "electrician for maintenance of hoisting mechanisms and cranes", "duty engineer (dispatcher) of a power electrical substation" and some others =)
- - you work when the someone broke something - you should analizing all conditions find and fix the problem in shortest period of times
+  - you work when someone broke something - you should analyzing all conditions find and fix the problem in the shortest period of times
- - work with people - you should prepare safe conditions for your team  in danger area - responsability for you decisions and lifes of others
+  - working with people - you should prepare safe conditions for your team in a dangerous area - responsibility for your decisions and lives of others
-- stick to big number of rules and documentation  - clear understanding and following the set of rules
+- stick to a big number of rules and documentation - clear understanding and following the set of rules
 - ability to find collaborative decisions and negotiate in difficult situations
-- work in team
+- work as a team
   - work under the pressure
   - share cakes and goodies with teammates

   Briefly summarizing in relation to my new path:

 <img src='https://media.giphy.com/media/BuReg1EyvWaac/giphy.gif'>
 <img src='https://visitor-badge.glitch.me/badge?page_id=naglec13.naglec13'